Chaim Zhitlowsky: Territorialism

 After the Kishinev pogrom of 1903 Zhitlowsky turned toward the territorialistic movement.
 He conceived the idea of a Jewish Sejm (parliament).
 At his initiative a group of radical nationalists and Zionists organized the Jewish Socialist Workers Party (commonly called the Sejmist party).
 In 1904, Zhitlowsky served as delegate at the International Socialist Congress in Amsterdam, and his fight that the Socialist Revolutionary Party should have a representative in the International Socialist Bureau ended victoriously.

 When the first Yiddish daily in Russia, the St. Petersburg Frajnd, was founded, Zhitlowsky, under the pen name N. Gaydaroff, contributed a series of articles entitled The Jewish People and the Yiddish Language.

 In 1904 Zhitlowsky and "Babushka" (Granny) Breshkovskaya were sent by the Socialist Revolutionary Party to America to collect funds for the party and carry on a propaganda of its ideas.

 With the Party's permission, he gave lectures on various Jewish matters during his stay in America.
 At that time the Jewish radical intelligentsia in America was under the influence of socialist cosmopolitanism, which did not engage sympathetically with Jewish national problems, or the Yiddish language and culture.
 When Zhitlowsky in a series of lectures pointed out that there was no contradiction between progressive nationalism and the socialist ideal, he encountered strong opposition.
 Very soon, however, many of his erstwhile opponents turned into his most ardent partisans.

 After a two-year sojourn in America, he returned to Europe.
-He spent some time in Galicia and then went to Russia, where his native province, Vitebsk, nominated him for Duma elections of 1906.
-The government refused to allow him to take his seat when elected.
+He spent some time in Galicia and then went to Russia, where his native governorate, Vitebsk, nominated him for the 1906 Russian legislative election.
+The government refused to allow him to take his seat in the Duma when elected.
 The reversal of this decision by the Senate came too late, for the Tsar had dissolved the Duma after only 73 days of session.